Morera's theorem

 for every closed piecewise C1 curve $\gamma$ in D must be holomorphic on D.

-The assumption of Morera's theorem is equivalent to f locally having an antiderivative on D.
+The assumption of Morera's theorem is equivalent to f having an antiderivative on D.

 The converse of the theorem is not true in general.
 A holomorphic function need not possess an antiderivative on its domain, unless one imposes additional assumptions.
 The converse does hold e.g. if the domain is simply connected; this is Cauchy's integral theorem, stating that the line integral of a holomorphic function along a closed curve is zero.

-The standard counterexample is the function f(z) = 1/z, which is holomorphic on C − {0}.
+The standard "counterexample" is the function f(z) = 1/z, which is holomorphic on C − {0}.
 On any simply connected neighborhood U in C − {0}, 1/z has an antiderivative defined by L(z) = ln(r) + iθ, where z = re^{iθ}.
 Because of the ambiguity of θ up to the addition of any integer multiple of 2π, any continuous choice of θ on U will suffice to define an antiderivative of 1/z on U. (It is the fact that θ cannot be defined continuously on a simple closed curve containing the origin in its interior that is the root of why 1/z has no antiderivative on its entire domain C − {0}.)
-And because the derivative of an additive constant is 0, any constant may be added to the antiderivative and it's still an antiderivative of 1/z.
+And because the derivative of an additive constant is 0, any constant may be added to the antiderivative and the result will still be an antiderivative of 1/z.

-In a certain sense, the 1/z counterexample is universal: For every analytic function that has no antiderivative on its domain, the reason for this is that 1/z itself does not have an antiderivative on C − {0}.

 Proof

-There is a relatively elementary proof of the theorem.
-One constructs an anti-derivative for f explicitly.
+To prove the theorem, we construct an anti-derivative for f.

+Since the anti-derivative is holomorphic (by construction!), and since holomorphic functions are analytic, it follows that f is holomorphic.